The concept of Rule of Law and its Applicability in India

 Therefore, the Rule of Law states that decisions must be made using known principles and laws, such decisions must be predicted and citizens must know where they are.
 It does not include violence.

 In the above discussion, it can be concluded that the essence of the law is the goal; the rule of law is the best tool to achieve goals.
 Some of the efforts are also taken up by the court where the Rule of Law is linked to Human Rights.
 The strategy was developed by a court in which the government could be forced not only to legislate but also to create conditions in which the power could be developed by the people to enjoy their rights in a fair and understandable way.
-In Indian society, the law did not achieve the intended results.
+In Indian society, the concept of rule of law in Administrative Law in India did not achieve the intended results.
 A few examples where the law was upheld by our court and ensured that justice could be clearly seen in creating new mechanisms that seek solutions to human rights violations by applying for PIL.

 Author: Srishti Saini (Fairfield Institute of Management & Technology)